-- Helps prevent duplicates by prompting constituents to log in before filling out your forms
+- Prompts constituents to log in before filling out your forms

 - Helps reduce form abandonment by displaying all options in a single window and allowing constituents to continue to their selected form without logging in